arthurpalves/pduDecoder/README.md

 WHAT IS THIS?
 =====================================================

-		This program decodes a Hexadecimal PDU message and generates readable SMS message along with metadata
+This program decodes a Hexadecimal PDU message and generates readable SMS message along with metadata.

 USAGE